The following materials are divided by the originator or donor of each collection.

 The Eros Collection consists of two boxes containing 17 archival folders divided into two series: 1) Correspondence including comments and letters sent to EROS magazine and its publishers in response to the initial EROS mailer; 2) Promotional information and news clippings dealing with EROS magazine and the 1963 trial and subsequent appeals of Ralph Ginzberg (1960s–1970s).
 The Kinsey Institute library collection contains Eros magazine vol.1, no.1–vol 1., no.4 (1962) [call number: J800 Er75].

 Love is more than an emotion.
 It is essential to our individual and collective well-being.
-Your support will help the Kinsey Institute advance research and education in the science of love and give a diverse field of researchers the resources they need to make new discoveries.
+Your support will help the Kinsey Institute advance research and education in the science of sexuality and give a diverse field of researchers the resources they need to make new discoveries.

 Pledge your support